vladlpavlov/persidict/README.md

     for k in my_dictionary:
         print(list(k), "==>",  my_dictionary[k])

-    assert "Eliza" in my_dictionary, "Something is wrong"
+    if not "Eliza" in my_dictionary:
+        print("Something is wrong")

 If you run the code above, it will produce the following output: